AlexUser97/ML24Project/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 # Contact
-For any questions or comments, please contact the team at email.
+For any questions or comments, please contact the team at email Aleksandr.Zolotarev@skoltech.ru.

 # Acknowledgments
 We would like to thank the Skoltech Machine Learning 2024 course instructors for their guidance and support throughout the project and team of Yandex https://github.com/yandex-research/rtdl-num-embeddings/tree/main on the basis of whose work this project was created.